Casino (1995 film): Development

 Casino is based on New York crime reporter Nicholas Pileggi's book Casino: Love and Honor in Las Vegas.
 The research for Casino began when Pileggi read a 1980 report from the Las Vegas Sun about a domestic argument between Frank "Lefty" Rosenthal, a casino figure, and his wife Geri McGee, a former topless dancer.
 This gave him an idea to focus on a new book about the true story of mob infringement in Las Vegas during the 1970s, when filming of Goodfellas (whose screenplay he co-wrote with Scorsese) was coming to an end.
 The fictional Tangiers resort reflected the story of the Stardust Resort and Casino, which had been bought by Argent Corporation in 1974 using loans from the Teamsters Central States Pension Fund.
 Argent was owned by Allen Glick, but the casino was believed to be controlled by various organized crime families from the Midwest.
 Over the next six years, Argent Corporation siphoned off between $7 and $15 million using rigged scales.
 This skimming operation, when uncovered by the FBI, was the largest ever exposed.
 A number of organized crime figures were convicted as a result of the skimming.

-Pileggi contacted Scorsese about taking the lead of the project, which became known as Casino.
+Nicholas Pileggi contacted Martin Scorsese about taking the lead of the project, which became known as Casino.
 Scorsese expressed interest, calling this an "idea of success, no limits."
 Pileggi was keen to release the book and then concentrate on a film adaptation, but Scorsese encouraged him to "reverse the order."